How to Train for the Camino de Santiago: Tips for Walkers

 Walking the Camino

-Before embarking on your pilgrimage and walking the Camino, it is vital to properly break your walking shoes, ensuring they are well-adjusted to prevent the discomfort of blisters.
+To avoid blisters on the Camino, it’s essential to break in your walking shoes well before your journey begins.
+Make sure they are properly fitted and worn in, so your feet are comfortable and supported every step of the way.
 If you’re already maintaining a good level of fitness, aim to undertake walks that span 3 to 4 hours in duration, ideally two to three times a week, as part of your preparation for walking the Camino.
 This regimen will help you build endurance and comfort for your upcoming journey.

 When packing for your trip, remember to include a few essentials: a comfortable pair of walking shoes or boots, a compact backpack equipped with extra blister plasters, a refillable water bottle for hydration en route, and your pilgrim certificate for collecting those cherished stamps along the way.